 Who is eligible?

-There are many unique scholarships offered by a variety of sources that may want to invest in your higher education adventure — you may be surprised by what you find!
-Many scholarships are merit based, meaning a student’s academic achievement determines eligibility.
-But there are scholarships awarded to students based on many other factors, including:
+There are many unique scholarships offered by our school and other sources who want to invest in your higher education— you may be surprised by what you find!
+Many scholarships are merit based as determined by your academic achievement to determine eligibility.
+Others are awarded based on many different factors, including:

 - Cultural background

 - Artistic or musical talent

 - And more!

 Distance Education and SWAU online students are not eligible for Institutional Scholarships, but you may certainly look through this blog for scholarships that may apply to you!

 Where can I find scholarships?

 If you’re looking for scholarships, consider these sources as you conduct your search: